lucarei/arnold-smach-mapping-ainavigation-ROS/README.md

 # arnold-smach-mapping-navigation-ai-rosys
 Some advances in Arnold Platform (Rosys Group, UNICT): smach node, arm mapping, AI based navigation.
-NOT the full project but just what i developed with my group.

 NOTE: this repo doesn't contain the full project but just what i developed with my group.